ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

-Despite this protection, it is possible that an attacker, through a client vulnerability unrelated to NFSv4, or the installation of malware, could effectively control the client peer and act as imposter client would, effectively undercutting the authentication of the client.
+Despite this protection, it is possible that an attacker, through a client vulnerability unrelated to NFSv4, or the installation of malware, could effectively control the client peer and act as impostor client would, effectively undercutting the authentication of the client.
 This possibility makes it necessary, as discussed in {{SECTHREAT-auth-sys}} that those deploying
 NFSv4 clients using AUTH_SYS takes steps to limit the set of user